Pistachio Muffins

 Lightly beat together your egg, oil, milk and vanilla bean paste

-Tip your wet mixture in your dry mixture and briefly fold together, stopping as soon the flour has all been mixed in.
+Tip your wet mixture into your dry mixture and briefly fold together, stopping as soon as the flour has all been mixed in.

 Mix in your chopped pistachio nuts, just until equally dispersed.